JetBrains/intellij-sdk-docs/basics/indexing_and_psi_stubs/stub_indexes.md

 The following steps need to be performed only once for each language that supports stubs:

-*  Change the file element type for your language (the element type that you return from `ParserDefinition.getFileNodeType()`) to a class that extends IStubFileElementType.
+*  Change the file element type for your language (the element type that you return from `ParserDefinition.getFileNodeType()`) to a class that extends `IStubFileElementType`.

-*  In your plugin.xml, define the `<stubElementTypeHolder>` extension and specify the interface which contains the `IElementType` constants used by your language's parser ([example](https://github.com/JetBrains/intellij-community/blob/master/plugins/properties/src/META-INF/plugin.xml#L55)).
+*  In your `plugin.xml`, define the `<stubElementTypeHolder>` extension and specify the interface which contains the `IElementType` constants used by your language's parser ([example](https://github.com/JetBrains/intellij-community/blob/master/plugins/properties/src/META-INF/plugin.xml#L55)).

 For serializing string data, e.g. element names, in stubs, we recommend to use `StubOutputStream.writeName()` and `StubInputStream.readName()` methods.
 These methods ensure that each unique identifier is stored only once in the data stream.